dfinity/wg-web-experience/README.md

      - **Passive Participants**: Join discussions but do not vote.
      - **Sub Groups**: Sub groups may form to address specific topics and will dissolve upon achieving their objectives.

-2. Leverage one of the IC's key advantages: as a full-stack developer, you can deploy without worrying about infrastructure management.
+2. Leverage one of the ICP's key advantages: as a full-stack developer, you can deploy without worrying about infrastructure management.
 This working group should prioritize delivering a seamless Web Experience while minimizing infrastructure management efforts.

 ## Composition